 Ferguson Mayor James Knowles told local media this month that he expected demonstrations across the region and warned authorities to “prepare for the worst.”

-St. Louis Police Chief Sam Dotson said Tuesday that his officers are ready for whatever happens.
+St. Louis Police Chief Sam Dotson has said his officers are ready for whatever happens.

 St. Louis Mayor Francis Slay wrote the city’s aldermen to explain that 400 National Guard troops would be requested for the city.

 “We will not, unless something happens that we have not foreseen, post them where there are organized protests,” Slay wrote.

 They will be placed with police officers at 45 locations around the city to prevent violence and property destruction.

 The city’s police will wear normal uniforms, as “we do not want to appear to militarize our response to the demonstrations and want to do everything we can to de-escalate,” the mayor wrote, adding that police may don riot gear if public safety demands it.

 “If our officers put on their personal protective gear, it is not to intimidate peaceful protesters.
 It is for the sole purpose of keeping everyone safe,” he wrote.

 Area school superintendents wrote a letter to city officials and authorities requesting that they announce the grand jury’s decision on an evening or weeknight so it doesn’t affect about 20,000 students traveling back and forth to schools.